Liao-PRIC/LiLiaoLab/content/_index.md

           position: right
           color: '#666'
       - title: Our researches ☕️
-        content: 'We care about life in the extreme conditions!'
+        content: 'We care about life in extreme conditions!'
         align: left
         background:
           image: